 Make sure to check out the post below for tips, tricks, step-by-step instructions and video tutorial on how to successfully make this gluten free sponge cake.
 This cake isn’t too hard to make but it does require a bit of finesse and maybe a few bowls and mixings spoons.
 It will be well worth it in the end though, I can assure you!

 I went through SO many cakes this past week or two all in the name of perfecting this recipe.
-I’m not even exaggerating when I tell you that I made at least 10 vanilla sponge cakes (I’ve also made a few chocolate and carrot cakes but those are coming later!).
+I’m not even exaggerating when I tell you that I made at least 10 vanilla sponge cakes (I’ve also made some chocolate cake, carrot cake and vegan vanilla cake!)

 After a LOT of frustration, eggs and flour….I now happily present you with this light, airy and just straight up delicious gluten free sponge cake.
 Worth it!